tehryanx/tehryanx.github.io/_posts/2026-03-15-Model-Fingerprinting-With-Whorl.markdown

 Examples: `claude-4.6-sonnet.log`, `gpt-5.4.log`, `llama-3.3-70b-instruct.log`, `gpt-o3-mini.log`

 The classifier automatically picks up any new `.log` / `.test` files in those directories.
-No code changes needed, no retraining step, no configuration.
-The more models in the database, the more useful the tool becomes — and the flat file format means the barrier to contribution is as low as it can possibly be.
+No code changes needed.
+The more models in the database, the more useful the tool becomes.